zjy365/sailos-website/content/blog/(best-practices)/claude-code-on-phone/index.en.md

 ➡️ **[Launch the Claude Code Environment on Sealos DevBox](https://os.sealos.io/?openapp=system-devbox?page%3Dcreate%26runtime%3Dclaude-code)**

-## Method 3: Cloud Development Environments with Sealos

-This is where the concept of a **Cloud Development Environment (CDE)** comes in, representing a more streamlined and robust solution.
-A CDE is a powerful, on-demand development workspace that runs in the cloud, eliminating the need for a personal host machine entirely.

-Instead of configuring a machine yourself, you simply define your environment's requirements, and the platform provisions a perfectly configured, secure, and disposable workspace for you in seconds.

 ## Conclusion

 The path to a truly mobile development workflow is clear.
 While an official app may be on the horizon, today’s solutions already turn your phone into a powerful extension of your development environment.